 No strict rules, really.

-My goal is to read one or two books from each Asian country–as defined by UNSD— and to write about them.
+My goal is to read one or two books from each Asian country–as defined by UNSD— by writers who are deeply connected to these countries and their heritage (even if some on the list are citizens of the Global North) and to write about them here and/or on my Instagram page.
 It would be ideal to finish reading all the listed books in a year, but with a full-time job, it may not be possible, and that is okay.
 I’d like to take my time, savor each text, and read them deeply, if you will.

 Either way, the book I’m currently reading will be highlighted like so.